 Key details of the career and qualifications of each member of the Board of Directors are provided in the summary below, along with the mandates held outside the Group and other significant activities.
 Pursuant to the Articles of Incorporation, Board members may perform no more than three additional mandates in listed companies and no more than ten additional mandates in non-listed companies.
 In total, they may not perform more than ten such additional mandates.
 These restrictions on the number of mandates do not apply to mandates performed by a Board member by order of Swisscom or to mandates in interest groups, charitable associations, institutions and foundations, or employee retirement-benefit foundations.
 The number of mandates held by order of Swisscom is limited to ten, while the number of mandates in interest groups, charitable associations, institutions and foundations, and employee retirement-benefit foundations is limited to seven.
 The Board members are obligated to consult the Chairman of the Board of Directors prior to accepting new mandates and to immediately advise him of any changes in their professional lives.
+If the Chairman is concerned, he shall consult or inform the Deputy Chairman.
+The Chairman or Deputy Chairman, as the case may be, then informs the Board of Directors about these changes and potential conflicts of interest.
 The issue of affiliations is addressed with the Board of Directors as part of an annual internal training session that focuses on stock exchange regulations.
-Details on the regulation of external mandates, in particular the definition of the term "mandate" and information on other mandates that do not fall under the aforementioned numerical restrictions for listed and non-listed companies, are set out in Article 8.3 of the Articles of Incorporation.
-No member of the Board of Directors exceeds the limits set for mandates.
+Details on the regulation of external mandates, in particular the definition of the term 'mandate' and information on other mandates that do not fall under the aforementioned numerical restrictions for listed and non-listed companies, are set out in Article 8.3 of the Articles of Incorporation.
+One member of the Board of Directors exceeds the limits set for mandates in listed companies during a transitional period of six months until the mandate is relinquished at the end of the term of office.